 Maine will enhance and align its workforce development system to be more responsive to the needs of businesses.
 The plan focuses on the development and implementation of a systematic approach to engaging and responding to the workforce and business service needs of employers.
-The establishment of broader and deeper sector partnerships will enable the development of a pipeline of workers in high growth, high demand fields, thereby reducing apparent skill-gaps and the time needed to fill positions.
+The establishment of broader and deeper sector partnerships will enable the development of a pipeline of workers in high growth, high demand fields, thereby reducing apparent skill-gaps and the time needs of workers in high growth, high demand fields, thereby reducing apparent skill-gaps and the time needed to fill positions.
 Advancing a workforce development system that is more responsive to the needs of businesses will be essential to creating a more business friendly environment and developing a more competitive economy.